Coles signs ground-breaking agreement

 Nothing is more important than protecting your health and safety, including mental health.
 During this pandemic, the TWU continues to fight for worker protections including additional measures around social distancing, PPE, stopping cash handling on buses, keeping truck stops open and hygienic and to ensure workers are not disciplined for raising legitimate healthy and safety concerns.

-If you have further questions, contact your HSR, TWU delegate, official or member services.
+If you have a question, concern or just need to talk please reach out to your HSR, delegate, official or branch member services.

 Click PLAY below to hear TWU National Secretary Michael Kaine on 2GB Alan Jones Breakfast Show – “Qantas employee stood down” (6 Feb 2020)

 CALL TO MORRISON: MEET WORKER REPS AND PAY WAGES NOW (21 March 2020)

 Transport workers are fighting for a fairer, safer industry.
 Join them today and secure your future.